hirademirkol/CUDAWorks/Boids/README.md

 Started the implementation using the OpenGL-CUDA groundwork from [NVIDIA CUDA Particle Simulation Sample](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/particles).
 Boid system is implemented instead of particle system and renderer is changed.

+Developed and tried on Ubuntu 20.04, with CUDA Toolkit 11.5.

 ### Things to add:
 - Avoiding walls
 - Avoiding external objects